Business in a Pedestrian Zone

 When business is to be permitted in the German “piazza”, can’t beggars be forbidden to stretch out their filthy hands?

 While artists perform an activity and request a payment, beggars do not give an equivalent.
 They allege an “emergency” that you might donate for their need.
 I understand that you feel pestered but that does not mean that begging is forbidden.
 In contrary actually, at least “silent” begging is permitted.
 Just silently stretching out a hand or a cup does not infringe a law.
-So you will have to cope with that.
+You will have to cope with that.
 What you do not have to accept is when you are physically badgered to give money.
 In such case, the police may remove such person (VGH Mannheim, judgment July 6, 1998, re: 1 S 2630-97) on the grounds of disturbing public order and safety.